15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 Bondi sits just 7km east of Sydney’s CBD, which makes it one of the most accessible world-class beaches on the planet.

-The beach itself is about 1km of golden sand, and on a peak summer day it draws up to 40,000 people — so if crowds aren’t your thing, go early or in the shoulder season.
+The beach itself is about 1km of golden sand, and on a peak summer day it draws tens of thousands of visitors — see when to visit Bondi Beach to find the best time to go.

 The surf here is consistent and patrolled year-round by Bondi Surf Bathers’ Life Saving Club, one of the oldest surf lifesaving clubs in the world (established 1907).